 If you are experiencing symptoms of OAB, you should make an appointment with your primary care or family doctor.
 This doctor is the one who sees you for everything from a sprained muscle to an ear infection.
 They know your medical history and likely maintain a file on you.
 They’ll be your first line of diagnosis and treatment.

 For many people, treatment will stop here.
 Your doctor can analyze your symptoms and conduct tests.
 OAB is often a sign of an infection or weak pelvic floor muscles.
 Your general doctor can easily treat things like this.
 If they believe you need to see a specialist, they can refer you.
 A specialist may help confirm a diagnosis or administer in-depth treatment and testing.
 Many insurance plans require you to see your primary doctor before seeing a specialist.

-Urologists are physicians who specialize in the urinary tract and male reproductive organs.
-He or she is trained in general surgery and clinical urology.
-Urologists are required to apply for certification by the American Board of Urology and pass a two-part examination.
-Not only are they educated in urinary tract conditions but also in male infertility, renal transplants, erectile dysfunction, and neurology.
+Urologists are doctors who specialize in the urinary tract and male reproductive organs.
+They are also trained in general surgery.
+Certification by the American Board of Urology is required for urologists.
+They must pass a two-part test to get certified.
+Not only are they educated in urinary tract conditions but also in:

-A gynecologist is a specialist in dealing with the female reproduction system.
-Because of the close connection between the female reproduction organs and the urinary tract, primary care physicians may refer women with OAB to a gynecologist.
-A gynecologist with additional training that includes disorders of the urinary tract is known as a urogynecologist.
+A gynecologist is a specialist in the female reproductive system.
+Doctors often refer women with OAB to this type of specialist because of the close connection between the female reproductive organs and the urinary tract.
+A urogynecologist is a gynecologist with additional training in disorders of the urinary tract.